evo-mark/inertia-wordpress/docs/modules/custom-modules.md

 1. Plugin boots
 2. All modules are added to the registry
+3. `init` method is called on each module (if present)
-3. Checks that the `$class` for the plugin exists
+4. Checks that the `$class` for the plugin exists
-4. Checks that plugin is activated (using `$entry`)
+5. Checks that plugin is activated (using `$entry`)
-5. Checks that the module is enabled
+6. Checks that the module is enabled
-6. If all checks pass, the module's `register` method is called
+7. If all checks pass, the module's `register` method is called
-7. Request is handled through the controller
+8. Request is handled through the controller
-8. `boot` method is called just before a response is sent
+9. `boot` method is called just before a response is sent